OpenRiskNet/home/openshift/deployments/ProductionDeploymentGuide.md

 ## Consider use of Infrastructure components

-An ORN VRE provides a number of `infrastructure` components.
+An ORN VE provides a number of `infrastructure` components.
 If your application provides these themselves consider switching to using these so that you can avoid needing to manage them yourself.

 The current infrastructure components are: